integr8ly/managed-service-broker/README.md

 $ make integration
 ```

-__NOTE:__ If running the test against a [locally running managed-services-broker](#local-development-minishift) the permissions used will be of the user you have logged in with using `oc login`.
+__NOTE:__ If running the test against a [locally running managed-service-broker](#local-development-minishift) the permissions used will be of the user you have logged in with using `oc login`.
-To correctly test permissions run against a managed-services-broker running in a cluster.
+To correctly test permissions run against a managed-service-broker running in a cluster.

 ## How the broker uses TLS/SSL